tatey/tatey.com/_posts/2010-01-14-why-i-like-enumerable-inject.markdown

 ---
 layout: post
-title: Why I like Enumerable#inject
+title: Why I Like Enumerable#inject
 ---

 Recently I've been helping a friend learn Ruby.
 Digging around first year university assignments, I stumbled on a method definition for calculating the annual interest on a bank balance that's compounded monthly.
 The original implementation was in Java, which you could imagine would be more verbose.

 {% highlight ruby %}
 def calculate_interest(rate)